- What is the MeLCat

 - Does my library need to have a z39.50 server to participate?

-- No, MeLCat does not require a z39.50 server to participate.
+- Nope, MeLCat does not require a z39.50 server to participate.
 Libraries may access the MeLCat database via z39.50.

 - What equipment is necessary to be in MeLCat?